Azure/azure-signalr/docs/use-signalr-service.md

 #### `AccessTokenAlgorithm`
 - Default value is `HS256`
 - This option provides choice of [`SecurityAlgorithms`](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/blob/dev/src/Microsoft.IdentityModel.Tokens/SecurityAlgorithms.cs) when generate access token.
 Now supported optional values are `HS256` and `HS512`.
+Please note `HS512` is more secure but the generated token will be comparatively longer than `HS256`.

 #### `ApplicationName`
 - Default value is `null`.